 If you’re willing to give it a try, here are four yellow pieces you can easily incorporate in your wardrobe (even when you have a sober style).

 1. Dip your toes in

 If you start incorporating turmeric hues ever so gradually, it won’t be that big of a shock.
 First maybe a pair of suede babouches, a shoe I find works best in a warm colour.
-Not only is this type of shoe perfect for summer, its hue also matches many summer essentials - think light blue denims and laidback skirts.
+Not only is this type of shoe perfect for summer, but its hue also matches many summer essentials - think light blue denim and laidback skirts.

 2. A brave blazer